HaoWeiHe/Multi-label-classification/README.md

 #  Multi-label-classification
 Multi-label-classificationis a project for toxic comment classification.
 (Take kaggle toxic-comment-classification-challenge as input dataset).
-In this repository we will provide moudle/api which was made by refined bert and  expore different models to solve multi-label problem using static word embedding and contextual word representation as input features in different models.
+This repository provide moudle/api which was made by refined bert and  expore different models to solve multi-label problem using static word embedding and contextual word representation as input features in different models.

 ##  Features
 * Multi-label  Probability (bert)